COVID-19 and Safety

 No. In order to respect the reduced site capacity, re-entry is not permitted.

 Currently, the museum is only open to individual visitors.

-The Canada Aviation and Space Museum is open year-round.
+COVID Update: The Canada Aviation and Space Museum will be closed January 5 to 26.

 Visit the Museum today.
 Your admission fee includes great family-friendly programming and access to a world-renowned collection for self-guided exploration or a guided tour.
 Current admission fees are: